Red Rocket (film): Creative influences

-Baker has "devoted [his] career to tell stories that remove stigma and normalize lifestyles" of sex workers through his films.
-Baker stated that in Red Rocket he wanted to pay homage to "Italian eroticism" and sexploitation films by directors from the 1970s like Fernando Di Leo and Umberto Lenzi.
+Baker has said he "devoted my career to tell stories that remove stigma and normalize lifestyles" of sex workers.
+He said that in Red Rocket he wanted to pay homage to "Italian eroticism" and sexploitation films by directors from the 1970s like Fernando Di Leo and Umberto Lenzi.
 He was also inspired by Steven Spielberg's The Sugarland Express for the outdoor scenes.

 Release

 A24 acquired distribution rights to the film in the United States and Canada in February 2021.
-FilmNation Entertainment later sold international distribution rights to Le Pacte for France, Roadshow Entertainment for Australia and New Zealand, Lev Cinemas for Israel and Focus Features and Universal Pictures International elsewhere excluding the U.S. and Canada.
+FilmNation Entertainment later sold international distribution rights to Le Pacte for France, Roadshow Entertainment for Australia and New Zealand, Lev Cinemas for Israel, and Focus Features and Universal Pictures International elsewhere excluding the U.S. and Canada.

 Red Rocket had its world premiere in competition at the 74th Cannes Film Festival on July 14, 2021, where it received a five-minute standing ovation.
 It also screened at film festivals in Deauville, Hamburg, London, Mill Valley, Miskolc, New York, Telluride, Rome, Nagpur, San Sebastián and Vancouver.

 A drive-in screening was scheduled as part of Travis Scott's Astroworld Festival featuring appearances by Baker, Scott, and the film's cast.
-In the aftermath of a mass casualty event at Scott's concert three days earlier, the event was cancelled.
+In the aftermath of a mass casualty event at Scott's concert three days earlier, the event was canceled.

 The film had a limited theatrical release on December 10, 2021, beginning in New York and Los Angeles.
 Lionsgate released the film on VOD on February 8, 2022, and on DVD and Blu-Ray on March 15, 2022.

 Reception

 Box office

-Red Rocket grossed $1 million in the United States and Canada, and $1.3 million in other territories for a worldwide total of $2.3 million, plus 477,304 with home video sales, against a production budget of $1.1 million.

-In its opening weekend, the film earned $88,195 from 6 theaters for a per screen average of $14,699.
-It went on to gross $1 million in the U.S. and $1.2 million internationally for a total box office gross of $2.2 million.
+Red Rocket grossed $1 million in the United States and Canada and $1.3 million in other territories for a worldwide total of $2.3 million, plus 477,304 with home video sales, against a production budget of $1.1 million.
+In its opening weekend, the film earned $88,195 from six theaters for a per-screen average of $14,699.